Usbac/borealis/docs/en/operators.md

 | `=` `+=` `-=` `/=` `*=` `^=`, `%=` | Right         | assignation, addition/subtraction/division/concatenation/modulus assignation |
 | `...` `<<`                         | Left          | spread, bang                                                                 |

-_Borealis doesn't have bitwise operators, for manipulating bits use the functions of the standard object `Bit`._
+_Borealis doesn't have bitwise operators, for manipulating bits use the functions of the standard table `Bit`._

 ## Arithmetic operators

-All the arithmetic operators return a value of type `number`.
+All arithmetic operators return a value of type `number`.

 ```borealis
 2 + 5  # 7   Addition